-And it’s a great way to preserve produce at its peak so you can have seasonal foods at any time.
-As a bonus, so many canned items are delicious: think spiced apple butter, marinara sauce loaded with herbs, and sweet-spicy pickled jalapenos.
+And it’s a great way to preserve produce at its peak so you can have seasonal foods anytime.
+As a bonus, many canned items are delicious: think spiced apple butter, marinara sauce loaded with herbs, and sweet-spicy pickled jalapenos.
 And let’s not forget about beautiful they look in your pantry.

-Here are the very best canning recipes you’ll come back to year after year.
+Here are the best canning recipes you’ll return to year after year.
 They are all water bath recipes, which means you can safely store them at room temperature for a year.

 👩🍳 Note: Don’t be intimidated by canning.
 All you’re really doing is making a recipe, putting it in hot jars, and boiling the jars to seal them.
-Be sure to carefully follow your canning recipe, and you’ll do just fine.
+Be sure to follow your canning recipe carefully, and you’ll do just fine.